collective/collective.elasticsearch/README.txt

     if after every index, flush should be performed.
     If on, things are always updated at a cost of performance.

 TODO
 ----

 - optimize?

+- fix reindexing to not destroy the whole catalog
+- savepoints are expensive, hold lots of data

 - Spellcheck
 - Result highlighting